IGB-Germany/IGB-Flash-Sst26/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact constantinkoch@outlook.com.
+If you have any questions or concerns on licensing, please contact igb@posteo.de.

 Distributed as-is; no warranty is given.